-- Engage M&E systems more confidently and support stakeholders in the course of M&E data collection.
+- Engage data collection systems more confidently and support stakeholders in simple data collection technologies.

-- Build an DC-M&E plan, projects and implement it.
+- Build an error free data collection plan and implement it.

-- Build a DC-M&E community locally or internationally.
+- Build an intelligent database community locally or internationally.

 - Learn advocacy to enhance technology adoption in policy-based circles.